takahashiminoru/ryu-book/en/source/rest_qos.rst

 Also, AF11 class traffic transferred from each DS domain is guaranteed with  400Kbps bandwidth.
 Traffic that is more than 400kbps is treated as excess traffic, and re-marked with AF12 class.
 However, it is still guaranteed that AF12 class is more preferentially transferred than the best effort class.
-As a result, traffic from each DS domain is equally guaranteed a high priority until bandwidth 400Kbps and is guaranteed bandwidth about 500Kbps as limit.

 .. only:: latex